TomSgrizzi/generatreex-2.0/README.md

-# GeneraTreeX User Guide
+# GeneraTreeX 2.0 User Guide

-Welcome to GeneraTreeX, a robust tool designed to swiftly generate syntactic trees from in-line notation.
+Welcome to GeneraTreeX 2.0, a tool designed to swiftly generate syntactic trees from in-line notation.
 This user-friendly application simplifies the process of creating complex syntactic tree diagrams for linguistic analysis and studies.

+### Previous versions
+You can check GeneraTreeX 1.0 [here](https://generatreex-f84b761a7ce0.herokuapp.com/), refer to its [GitHub repository](https://github.com/TomSgrizzi/generatreex) for more information.

+## New features and improvements
++ Possibility to optionally specify the in and out directions of movement lines.
++ New download options: LaTeX code and transparent png file alongside the PDF file.
++ Availability of mobile interface.
++ Layout simplification (from 4 pages down to 2).

 ## What is GeneraTreeX?